WAEC CBT 2026: Timetable, Exam Format, and Preparation Guide

 Subject Structure Changes

-Citizenship and Heritage Studies and Digital Technologies will not be examined in 2026.
+Citizenship and Heritage Studies and Digital Technologies are now listed as compulsory core subjects but will not be examined until 2028.

 How to Prepare for CBT Format